 Select the file, save it, and you have yourself a panorama.

-The panorama is useful for travel and landscape photography.
+The panorama mode is useful for travel and landscape photography.

 Now that you have the necessary skills don’t hesitate to take a pano shot whenever you see a beautiful scene.